ioos/sos-guidelines/_docs/sos-test-list-summary.md

 ---
-title: List of SOS Tests
+title: List of Compliance and Interoperability Tests for IOOS SOS v1.0
 tags: [formatting]
 keywords: bla, bla, bla
 last_updated: May 31, 2017